morosaka/morosaka.github.io/_posts/2014-01-15-StrokeRate-Chrono.md

 #StrokeRate Chrono 3, codename "[Orsippus](http://https://en.wikipedia.org/wiki/Orsippus)"

-###Record
+##Features
-both stroke rate frequencies and lap, cumulative piece time events.
+Record both stroke rate frequencies and lap, cumulative piece time events.

-###Recall
-all current events on the fly, right on the main screen.
+Recall all current events on the fly, right on the main screen.

-###Communicate
-email current events to anybody.
+Communicate and email current events to anybody.

-###Review
-your work data on your computer at home.
+Review your work data on your computer at home.

+{% include image.html url="/media/2014-01-15-StrokeRate-Chrono/rowing_1.jpg" width="100%" description="Olympics games: London 2012." %}

+##Interface
 The whole events display area accepts taps, making it easy to input commands.
 Buttons can have a audible feedback.
 All functions are clearly marked and labeled for easy usage.
 It is possible to take rate frequency over 2, 3, 4, or 5 cycles.
 Rates are displayed both as cycles per minute (cpm) and seconds per cycle (spc), piece times measure Laps and Cumulative times, all shown on one screen.

-{% include image.html url="/media/2014-01-26-Trainer-Pad/rowing_1.jpg" width="100%" description="Olympics games: London 2012." %}
+{% include image.html url="/media/2014-01-15-StrokeRate-Chrono/iPhone5-W-MockUp.jpg" width="100%" description="Olympics games: London 2012." %}

-This new version of Chrono goes deeper with the [initial idea](http://morosaka.github.io/the_road_to_follow/) of a simple, focued tool for coaches and enthusiasts working with athletes involved in sports such as rowing, swimming, cycling, running.
+This new version of Chrono goes deeper with the [initial idea](http://morosaka.github.io/the_road_to_follow/) of a simple, focued tool for coaches and enthusiasts <cite>monitoring athletes</cite> involved in sports such as rowing, swimming, cycling, running.

-As the saying goes, <cite>a picture is worth a thousand words</cite>, so we expanded the concept.
-I mean, literally.
-The post image (or video!) is now full width and full height, and can be easily add with the use of a variable.
-##Features

 ### Lists and text formatting